-Keywords: beneficial insects, corn borer, pest, pyroligneous acid, yield parameters
+Keywords: Disease incidence, pest management, yield parameters

 1. INTRODUCTION

-Corn (Zea mays L.) is one of the most important agricultural commodities in the Philippines, ranking immediately after rice in terms of staple use and agricultural production, and serving as a major source of food, feed, and industrial products such as corn starch, corn oil, and snack foods (DA, 2022).
+Corn (Zea mays L.) is one of the most important agricultural commodities in the Philippines, ranking immediately after rice in terms of staple use and agricultural production, and serving as a major source of food, feed, and industrial products such as corn starch, corn oil, and snack foods ( Department of Agriculture [DA], 2022).
 Philippine corn production supports a large portion of the rural economy, with both white and yellow corn cultivated across lowland and upland agroecosystems, and many Filipino households depending on white corn for daily consumption (DA, 2022; DA-MIMAROPA, 2024).
-Despite its socio-economic importance, corn production is challenged by biotic stresses throughout its growth cycle, including insect pests such as the Asian corn borer (Ostrinia furnacalis) and fall armyworm (Spodoptera frugiperda), which can cause significant yield losses if not effectively managed by integrated pest management practices (PCAARRD, 2024).
+Despite its socio-economic importance, corn production is challenged by biotic stresses throughout its growth cycle, including insect pests such as the Asian corn borer (Ostrinia furnacalis) and fall armyworm (Spodoptera frugiperda), which can cause significant yield losses if not effectively managed through integrated pest management practices (PCAARRD, 2024 ; Kandil et al., 2023; ; Kandil & Abdelkader, 2023).

 Conventional pest control in corn predominantly relies on synthetic pesticides, which are associated with environmental risks, pest resistance development, and health concerns.
-The falling efficacy of chemical controls against pests like the fall armyworm underscores the need for sustainable alternatives (PCAARRD, 2024).
+The declining efficacy of chemical controls against pests like the fall armyworm underscores the need for sustainable alternatives (PCAARRD, 2024).
 Alongside pest pressure, rising costs of synthetic inputs have driven interest in bio-based agricultural inputs that contribute to sustainable production systems.
-Pyroligneous acid (PA), also referred to as wood vinegar, is a liquid by-product of biomass pyrolysis that contains a complex mixture of organic acids, phenolic compounds, and volatile bioactive constituents with demonstrated potential to improve plant growth, enhance stress tolerance, and suppress pathogens and pest populations (Leifeld & Walz, 2025; Kumar et al. 2025; Ofoe et al. 2024; Aguirre et al. 2020).
+Pyroligneous acid (PA), also referred to as wood vinegar, is a liquid by-product of biomass pyrolysis that contains a complex mixture of organic acids, phenolic compounds, and volatile bioactive constituents with demonstrated potential to improve plant growth, enhance stress tolerance, and suppress pathogens and pest populations (Leifeld & Walz, 2025; Kumar et al., 2025; Ofoe et al., 2024; Aguirre et al., 2020).

-Recent reviews and empirical studies indicate that PA can stimulate plant growth and increase crop yields across a range of species by enhancing nutrient availability, promoting root and shoot development, and affecting soil biological activity (Leifeld & Walz, 2025; Ofoe et al. 2024; Quismorio, 2021; Cardilla et al. 2020).
-PA has also been reported to exhibit pesticidal and biostimulant effects, reducing reliance on synthetic agrochemicals while contributing to sustainable agricultural practices (Leifeld & Walz, 2025; Kumar et al. 2025).
-Despite these promising attributes, research on the application of PA in corn production particularly investigations comparing different PA sources and application levels is limited.
-In addition, biomass feedstock differences (e.g., coconut husk and kakawate) can influence the chemical composition of PA and thus its biological activity, including pest control efficacy and crop response, which warrants systematic evaluation.
+Recent reviews and empirical studies indicate that PA can stimulate plant growth and increase crop yields across a range of species by enhancing nutrient availability, promoting root and shoot development, and affecting soil biological activity (Leifeld & Walz, 2025; Ofoe et al., 2024; Quismorio, 2021; Cardilla et al., 2020).
+PA has also been reported to exhibit pesticidal and biostimulant effects, reducing reliance on synthetic agrochemicals while contributing to sustainable agricultural practices (Leifeld & Walz, 2025; Kumar et al., 2025).
+Despite these promising attributes, research on the application of PA in corn production particularly investigations comparing different PA sources and application levels, remainslimited.
+In addition, biomass feedstock differences (e.g., coconut husk and kakawate) can influence the chemical composition of PA and thus its biological activity, including pest control efficacy and crop response, which warrants further systematic evaluation.

 Hence, this study was conducted to evaluate the effects of pyroligneous acid sources (coconut husk and kakawate) and application levels on insect pest and disease occurrence, growth performance, and yield of corn (Zea mays L.).
-Specifically, it aimed to determine the influence of different PA sources on pest and disease incidence and agronomic performance, assess how varying levels of PA application affect these outcomes, and examine the interaction between PA source and level in terms of pest occurrence, plant growth, and yield.
+Specifically, it aimed to determine the influence of different PA sources on pest and disease incidence and agronomic performance, to assess how varying levels of PA application affect these outcomes, and to examine the interaction between PA source and level in terms of pest occurrence, plant growth, and yield.
 The findings are expected to contribute to the development of environmentally sustainable pest management strategies and improved use of natural bio-inputs in corn production, enhancing productivity while reducing dependence on synthetic chemicals.

 2. material and methods